 My brother told them, when the state troopers came in and they asked him, “Who came in here with you?”
 And he says, “No one.”
 And my brother them, “Don’t say nothing.”
 And at that time, the state troopers, they started shooting him, and they reloaded their guns three times, and they kept shooting.
 That was how many holes in my brother.

 My brother had so many holes in his body that at his funeral you could see the circles and rings and everything, where the bullets — all in his neck, all back here, everywhere.
 And Mr. Perry Lander phon., he told us to get back, because — and they put a barrier or so we — he said because his body could collapse at any time.
-And my mother said to Mr. Perry, she said, "Hold my arm."
+And my mother said to Mr. Perry, she said, “Hold my arm.”
 And I’ll never forget that.
-She said, "Mr. Perry, how many holes did my son have in him?"
-He said, "Ms. Rutledge, at thirty-nine, we stopped counting."
+She said, “Mr. Perry, how many holes did my son have in him?”
+He said, “Ms. Rutledge, at 39, we stopped counting.”
 That’s how many holes my brother’s body had in him.
 And then I later saw a picture of my brother on a slab with so many holes on his body.

 This incident, my mother became —- she had a nervous breakdown.
 She became paranoid.
 And then, above all, she became schizophrenic, and she had to be institutionalized behind this incident.
 And then I had to spread my wings to raise my other child siblings.
 So -—

 AMY GOODMAN: And the top of his head?